Black Widow (Claire Voyant): Fictional character biography

 In 1940, Claire Voyant is a spirit medium who communicates with the dead through supernatural means.
 While serving a family named the Waglers, she is possessed by Satan to put a curse on them.
 James Wagler, a member of the family, survives a subsequent car crash provoked by the spell and, upon returning to Claire's quarters, guns her down.

-Satan brought Voyant's soul to Hell, where he dresses her in her Black Widow costume.
+Satan brings Voyant's soul to Hell, where he dresses her in her Black Widow costume.
 He also gives her the power to kill with a single touch of her fingers to the head (which leaves a branded "Black Widow mark") and other mystical tricks.
 Satan sends her back to Earth to avenge her death.
 After killing her murderer, she returns to Satan who, no longer content to wait for evil souls to die a natural death and perhaps repent their sins in the interim, charges her with bringing those souls to him.
 "On the upper world are mortal creatures whose hearts are blackened with wickedness and corruption.
 You, the Black Widow, will bring their evil souls to me!"

 She later kills corrupt arms manufacturers, crime boss Garvey Lang, members of a syndicate called Murder Unlimited and the villain Ogor, while also healing Ogor's victim.

 In Marvels, she is shown in flashback as part of a group of Timely's Golden Age characters aiding the Invaders against the Nazis.

 In The Twelve, Claire Voyant is retconned as becoming the Black Widow in 1928 after her sister is murdered.
 Standing over her sister's grave, she wishes for the power to avenge herself against the killer, and Satan responds.

 Revived in the present day, along with 11 other heroes, after being in suspended animation since World War II, she recommences serving as an "instrument of vengeance" for an initially unidentified entity (though never actually referred to as Satan, the Black Widow's master is identified as "the devil" in later issues) and going on missions for that party.